Damilola-ops/Damilola-ops.github.io/content/projects/AskArtHistory.md

 tags: ['RAG', 'chatbot']
 Categories: ['NLP','RAG','Transformers']
 ---
+## Nike

-A telegram bot that answers questions on Modern Art History.
-Built using LlamaIndex and GPT3.5.
+A RAG-based multimodal chatbot that acts as an education tool and answers questions on Yoruba Art History.